Test-Time Mixup Augmentation for Data and Class-Specific Uncertainty Estimation in Deep Learning Image Classification: Discussion

 \section{Discussion}

-In this paper, we proposed a method for estimating data and class-dependent uncertainty in image classification using test-time mixup augmentation.
-Our main contributions can be summarized as follows.
-First, we introduced a TTMA-DU estimation method and demonstrated its improved performance over existing uncertainty estimation methods in evaluating the reliability of network predictions.
-Second, we proposed a novel uncertainty measure, TTMA-CDU, which uses the characteristics of mixup augmentation and captures the class confusion and similarity of the trained network.
-Third, we validated the proposed method on two image classification datasets, and observed consistent results across the different datasets.

-To evaluate the reliability of network predictions, one of the key functions of uncertainty estimation is to distinguish between correct and incorrect predictions based on the estimated uncertainty without the need for ground truth.
+Evaluating the trustworthiness of network predictions is a crucial aspect of uncertainty estimation.
+It involves distinguishing between correct and incorrect predictions based on the estimated uncertainty without relying on ground truth labels.
 An ideal uncertainty estimation method should assign low uncertainty values to all correct predictions and high uncertainty values to all incorrect predictions.
-However, CNNs are known to have severe over-confidence characteristics, which results in low uncertainty values for most decisions.
-To address this, it is necessary to lower the confidence and calibrate the model by applying perturbations to the input data or network or by using ensemble methods for uncertainty estimation.
-Both TTA and MCDO use perturbations and ensemble techniques, such as affine augmentation of data and dropout on the network, respectively.
-However, as shown in the experimental results for both datasets, these methods do not fully overcome the low uncertainty issue.
-This motivated us to consider that a stronger perturbation could lead to a more accurte uncertainty measure.
-As expected, the proposed TTMA-DU demonstrates improved discrimination between correct and incorrect predictions compared to conventional TTA or MCDO.
+However, convolutional neural networks (CNNs) are known for their inherent overconfidence, resulting in low uncertainty values for most decisions.
+To address this issue, it is essential to lower the network's confidence and calibrate it by applying perturbations to the input data or network or by employing ensemble methods for uncertainty estimation.
+Both test-time augmentation (TTA) and Monte Carlo dropout (MCDO) utilize perturbations and ensemble techniques, such as affine augmentation of data and dropout on the network, respectively.
+However, as demonstrated in the experimental results for both datasets, these methods do not fully alleviate the low uncertainty issue.
+This motivated us to explore the possibility of employing a stronger perturbation to achieve a more accurate uncertainty measure.
+As anticipated, the proposed TTMA-DU exhibits enhanced discrimination between correct and incorrect predictions compared to conventional TTA or MCDO.